busterbenson/buster-wiki/content/tree/weeknotes.md

 *I turn in my "first pass" manuscript feeling good about where it is.*

+- 👍 Yup, this all worked out and I feel pretty great about where the book is at the moment.

 *I record a trial episode of a new podcast and it isn't terrible.*

+- 👍 Kellianne and I did this, and the actual conversation turned out to be really interesting, but unfortunately it was recorded in a loud room and isn't really usable as a podcast.
+After talking about it with the team, we decided to postpone the podcast idea until after publication, given the effort and impact it will have, and how there's plenty of other higher-impact, less-work options to keep me fully busy til publication.

 *I ride the Peloton at least 3 times.*

+- 👎 I only rode once during this week, unfortunately.

 ### 07.08.2019: Week of the Gecko 🦎 {#week-07-08-2019}